How to securely safeguard classified information & what solution to use to do it

 Due to these factors, the demands on document protection software are high.
 There are very few systems that can do all of these things effectively – and insecure solutions like Adobe Acrobat password protection certainly can’t.
 Primarily, there are three types of solutions that can adequately control the flow of documents.

 Access control systems

-Access control systems like Windows Active Directory (AD) consist of a set of services that run on Windows server and manage access to networked resources such as computers, files, and printers.
+Access control systems consist of a set of services that manage access to networked resources such as computers, files, and printers and control what users can do with them.
+They range from simple ACL controls to more complex attribute based access control systems.
 They can usually be bundled with services to encrypt sensitive documents in transit and at rest to meet confidentiality requirements.

 However, while most top secret or secret information should not be shared with outside parties, the vast majority of information with official classification may need to be.
 Modern governments outsource a lot of work to contractors and the details of those contracts can be classified.
 Access control systems are internal.
 They have no mechanism to securely share information with those outside of your system, even if they have valid clearance.

 Secure collaboration solutions promise to let you have your cake and eat it, too.
 They claim to be able to allow authorized users to co-create documents while preventing unauthorized ones from copying, sharing, editing, and printing.
 This is basically a pipe dream.
 It is not possible to use SharePoint to share with external users securely without additional protection, nor Google Docs, Box, or other services.
 The document controls they utilize are easy to bypass and users can just share their log-in credentials with others.